 - 3 cups mini marshmallows

 - Add all the ingredients to a bowl and fold together.

 - Cover with plastic and let set in the fridge overnight.

 If you're looking for another dish to horrify your guests with (until they try them) whip up these bacon wraps made from bacon, condensed milk, dijon, cheese and bread.
 You would NEVER think those ingredients would make up anything even close to delicious but they're a favourite of everyone who's tried them.

 I'm not sure when it happened, but I've taken over the Marshmallow/Sour cream/Ambrosia Salad tradition.
 It is now my job to smuggle it out of the house under the cover of ageing Tupperware, to all of our holiday dinners.
 If the neighbours ask, I lie and tell them it's something a little more respectable than marshmallow salad.
 Like a 3 bean salad.
 Or a shrunken head.

-The good news is, this dish now officially has a name.
-After watching me make it for the very first time, many years ago, my boyfriend took one look at the salad and named it.
-It’s the perfect name.
-The name stuck.
-And quickly.
-Like Crazy glue to a hard hat.
+The good news is, this dish now officially has a name in our house.
+One year it was dubbed White Trash Salad.
+The name stuck quickly like Crazy glue to a hard hat.
 Or sparkles to a stripper.

 Here's to strippers, hookers, marshmallows and not caring what other people do or think.
 Here's to ... white trash salad.